klieret/AnkiPandas/README.rst

     cards = AnkiDataFrame.cards()

 And you have a dataframe containing all cards, with additional methods that make many things easy.
+If called without any argument ``AnkiDataFrame.cards()`` tries to find the location of your Anki database by itself.
+However this might take some time.
+To make it easier, simply supply (part of) the path to the database and (if you have more than one user) your Anki user name, e.g.
+``AnkiDataFrame.cards(".local/share/Anki2/", user="User 1")`` on many Linux
+installations.

 For example:

 .. code:: python